ladyazul/ladyazul/README.md

 - U may copy any of my ponies idc . love for all.
 - I'm usually in the "Pokemon area" on the 18+ server, I play on the safe server sometimes too.
 - If we hit it off u may ask for my discord!
 - My interests are: **pokemon**, dbd, blazblue, and twewy.
-There's more, but I can talk about these for *hours*, esp pokemon.
+Obv there's more but I can talk about these for hours, esp pokemon.

 ![alt text](https://i.postimg.cc/mZQ3tsvc/sou2wvsyxu591.gif "pikachu")